jeff-nasseri/agent-protocol/rfcs/2025-04-03-secure-a2a-communication-protocol.md

 ## Summary

 This RFC proposes a dedicated secure communication protocol for Agent-to-Agent (A2A) interactions.
 The protocol enables secure communication between specialized autonomous agents (such as those handling accounting and payment processing) through a dedicated handshake mechanism and encryption framework.
+Unlike HTTP which is designed for one-way Client-Server communication, this protocol adopts a bidirectional communication model inspired by P2P networks like Bitcoin and Ethereum, where each agent node acts as both client and server simultaneously.
+This approach provides more freedom than protocols built on HTTP/WebSocket and is better suited for a network of interconnected autonomous agents.
 This proposal aims to establish a higher-level communication standard beyond traditional HTTP for secure, efficient agent interactions across networks.

 ## Motivation